 'You forgot your tax return again...?'

-Early estimates suggest that more than 800,000 people missed the self-assessment deadline this year.
+An estimated 750,000 people missed last year's self-assessment deadline for submitting their tax return.
 Were you one of them?
 What was your excuse?
-And how can you make sure that you aren't late next time?
+And how can you make sure that you aren't late this time?
+Article by Nick Green.

 ‘I forgot.’
 ‘I was busy with work.’
 ‘It looked complicated so I kept putting it off.’
 ‘I didn’t realise I had to do it.’
-There are many excuses you might give for not filing your tax return on time, and right now hundreds of thousands of people are reflecting on theirs, and asking: was it worth it?
+There are many reasons you might give for not filing your tax return on time, and by February another seven-hundred-odd thousand people will be reflecting on theirs, and asking: was it worth it?
 The initial £100 fine is just the start; it rises by ten pounds for every day you are late, so after three months it will be £1000 – after which additional penalties start to bump it even higher.

 Let’s break them down by their possible excuses: